 I first learned to surf in the murky, brown waters of the Gulf of Mexico off the beaches of Galveston and Surfside, Texas, back in 1969.
 Later, after graduating from high school in 1977, I loaded up my powder blue '73 Chevy Vega hatchback with all my surfboards, skateboards, bicycle, vinyl records and moved to California!
 My plan was go to college, surf as often as I could, and find the woman of my dreams!
-After all these years, I'm still here, still surfing occassionally and now very happy to be engaged to marry Karen...
-Cheers to you, Karen!
+After all these years, I'm still here, still surfing occassionally and very happy to be married to my sweet Karen...cheers to you, Karen!

 The following image is probably the best photo I have of me doing what I love to do most!